-Technology plays such a strong role in the daily life of users, it's almost uncomfortable to imagine life before it.
-As technology has advanced, so has its users, utilizing technical tools to bring ease and efficiency to their lives.
+Surfing the web plays such a strong role in the daily life of users, it's almost uncomfortable to imagine life before it.
+As technology has advanced, so has its users, utilizing search engines to bring ease and efficiency to their lives.
 This has pushed individuals and businesses forward in many ways, but has also caused them to be vulnerable in other ways.

 There are so many components put into place to protect your organization on the technical side, it's difficult to differentiate between each one.
 So, when we talk about a firewall, more specifically a Next-Generation Firewall, what are we talking about?
 Here is what you need to know, and why Next-Generation Firewalls are important.